basvandesande/neuralnetwork/README.md

 ## Introduction
 This Neural Network is the result of one of my learnings.
 I was intrigued by the parcel detection capabilities of my Google Nest doorbell (2nd gen).
 I wanted to know how it was possible for such a low powered device to do the parcel detection, even when running offline.
+For my learning purposes I wrote a network that is capable of recognizing handwritten numbers, as there is a good set of test data available from NIST.

 ## Main Classes / functionalities.
 The main functionalities include training the neural network with data from files and testing the neural network's performance with test data.
 Here are the key components: